 It is important that we deliver to meet local needs.
 Despite the growing trend towards commercialisation, we remain committed to our social purpose of providing for those excluded by the private market.

 2016 saw Hightown deliver 80% of new homes for rent and we were able to convert two of our flagship land-led projects under construction (Heart of Maylands and Elmshall Place) from sale to rental tenures.

 Since the early sites in the 1970s, our development portfolio expanded in scope as well as scale.
 From the outset, Hightown’s founders recognised that new housing needed to serve a range of people with a variety of needs.

 Hightown has an extensive history of constructing purpose-built accommodation for vulnerable people.
 This began in the 1980s with specialist housing for older people (first schemes were at Fishery Cottages, Hemel Hempstead in 1983 for Hightown and at Perrycoste Court, St Albans in 1980 for SADCHA) and then diversified into care and supported housing in 1991 with the construction of the St Barnabas learning disability service.

 Despite the challenging climate that has deterred many other organisations from developing these much-needed properties, Hightown continues to build supported housing.
-Our latest scheme, Fletcher Way opened in 2016, custom-designed to enable individuals with severe physical and learning disabilities to live independently.
+Fletcher Way, opened in 2016, is custom-designed to enable individuals with severe physical and learning disabilities to live independently.